Profilometer Terrain Measurement System

 Contract Details

-- Contract Type: Firm Fixed Price (FFP) for both the system and CDRLs.
+- Contract Type: Firm Fixed Price (FFP) for the system (CLIN 0001) and Contract Data Requirements List (CDRLs) (CLIN 0002).

 - NAICS Code: 334519 (Electrical And Electronic Properties Measuring And Testing Instruments) with a size standard of 1250 employees.